Hi Treats for Chickens community, it's me, Dawn!

-Chickens in general can handle cold better than they can handle heat.
-Why you ask?
+Chickens in general, can handle cold better than they can handle heat.
+Why do you ask?

-For us that would be like running around with a fever all the damn time.
+Well, here’s the deal, chickens run hot… their core body temperature is right around 102-104 degrees Fahrenheit.
+For us, that would be like running around with a fever all the damn time.

 Now imagine already being that hot and then being outside on a day in the high 80s, 90s, or above – yep, your chickens will need some help to stay cool, wouldn’t you?!